ahzhezhe/dependency-injection-ts/README.md

 export class ClassB {

   constructor(
-    readonly a: ClassA // will be injected with an instance of ClassA ) {}
+    readonly a: ClassA // will be injected with an instance of ClassA based on parameter type ) {}

 }